gigaSproule/blog/themes/icarus/.github/ISSUE_TEMPLATE.md

-Please make sure these boxes are checked before submitting your issue.
+Please make sure you took care of the following things before you submit this issue.
 Thank you!

-- [ ] I have inited and configurated the blog according to [Hexo official documentation](https://hexo.io/);
+- [ ] I have set up and configured my blog according to the [Hexo docs](https://hexo.io/) and the [Icarus docs](https://ppoffice.github.io/hexo-theme-icarus/);
-- [ ] I have read the [Theme Wiki](https://github.com/ppoffice/hexo-theme-icarus/wiki) carefully;
-- [ ] I have looked up the [Issues](https://github.com/ppoffice/hexo-theme-icarus/issues) and found no duplicate issues.
+- [ ] I have looked up [Github issues](https://github.com/ppoffice/hexo-theme-icarus/issues) and found no solutions to my problems.